 The program is a result of conversations initiated by Sheriff Craig Apple and Director of Services Theron Rockwell, both of whom had already embarked upon instituting systems within the jail to address the social concerns and needs of veteran inmates, according to Jack Downing, President and CEO of Soldier On.

 “After further meetings with jail staff and some of the veteran inmates, we knew we had the resources to run an excellent program,” Downing says.
 Soldier On had already been providing services to incarcerated veterans elsewhere through its Veterans Justice Partnership Program, in which services are coordinated among treatment providers, courts, probation officers and others to help establish alternatives to incarceration.
 Soldier On will bring a cadre of service providers to the jail, including four staff members with over 75 years’ experience in corrections.
-Dr. Kevin Cahill, staff psychologist at Soldier On, and Soldier On Chaplain Quentin Chin will also have roles.
+Dr. Kevin Cahill, mental health counselor. at Soldier On, and Soldier On Chaplain Quentin Chin will also have roles.

 The pod will consist of approximately 45 hours of programming each week with the intent of making an impact on veterans when they leave the institution.

 “This is a very innovative and progressive program,” Downing says.
 “We are going in and collaborating with the sheriff’s department to work on issues of sobriety and personal responsibility to instill self-respect and integrity back into the lives of these veterans.
 We want to develop those as core values by which both Soldier On and the Sheriff’s Department interact with all the inmates at the jail.”